FROST-Server Documentation

 Indices can be added to fields within jsonb-type columns to speed up queries like Observations?$filter=parameters/secondary_id eq 123:

-create index "IDX_OBS_PARAM_SECONDARYID"
+create index concurrently "IDX_OBS_PARAM_SECONDARYID"

 on "OBSERVATIONS"